 The next case assumes a 10% times reduction in each option of activity 3 combined with a 10% times increase for each option of activity 2.
-The optimum duration and cost based on different levels of risk acceptance are presented in Table V.
+The optimum duration and cost based on different level of risk acceptance are presented in table V.

-Project time and cost are also increased in this case.
-This is because Activity 2 is longer than Activity 3.
+Project time and cost is also increased in this case.
+This is because activity 2 is longer than activity 3.
 The use options for each activity are not also almost changed in this case.